-The Town Administration Office publishes a communique we call The Dispatch.
+The Town Administration Office publishes a communique called The Dispatch.
 The Dispatch is intended to share pertinent and current information to residents of the Town.
 The Dispatch began during the Covid-19 pandemic and used as a tool to stay connected to the community in a safe and helpful way.

-The Dispatch is published and emailed to those who receive the notices from the e-mail list, posted on the Town's FaceBook page and the most recent edition is attached to the Latest News & Information link on this homepage.
+The Dispatch is published and emailed to those who have joined the Select Board e-mail list, and is also posted on the Town's Facebook page.
+The most recent edition is attached to the Latest News & Information page of the Town Website.
 The archived editions' Tips & Tricks are listed below:

 Sign up for Town of Peterborough’s Emergency Alerts: here